corbtastik/mongodb-on-k8s/mongodb-local/README.md

 ## Configure MongoDB Operator with Ops Manager API Key

-__step-8__

 We need to create an API Key for Ops Manager API before the MongoDB Operator can deploy MongoDB on Kubernetes.
 You can do this through the Ops Manager UI.
-Once the API Key is created we need to create a Kubernetes Secret containing the User and API Key.
+Once the API Key is generated we need to create a Kubernetes Secret containing the User and API Key.

-(__TODO__ add screenshot)

 ```txt
 # User (Ops Manager upper right corner) > Account > Public API Access > Generate